Book clubs and kits

 Are readers guides available for the titles?

-Book club kit resources
+Book club resources

 BookTalk.org – a discussion forum site where members can chat about what they are reading.
 Live author chats are also common on this site.